 Before we deliberate future of the Commercial Real Estate, let us see some of the benefits of WFH:

-3. Extreme acceleration of Digital facilities (High Speed WiFi, large Monitors, Zoom, Hangout and WhatsApp kind of apps) to have face-to-face interaction at your will.
+3. Extreme acceleration of Digital facilities (High-Speed WiFi, large Monitors, Zoom, Hangout, and WhatsApp kind of apps) to have face-to-face interaction at your will.
 There will be a resultant tectonic effect on Digital Economy.
-As per the recent news, Facebook is investing $6.3B for 9.9% share in Reliance Jio, valuing Jio for $65B.
+As per the recent news, Facebook is investing $6.3B for a 9.9% share in Reliance Jio, valuing Jio at $65B.

-5. Special mention of not having to eat out every day, instead having home food!
-Further, not to worry about impeccable dressing, matching shoes etc. every day for going to the office.
+5. Special mention of not having to eat out every day, instead of having home food!
+Further, not to worry about impeccable dressing, matching shoes, etc. every day for going to the office.

 6. Save travel time & associated costs.

 7. Employees will save a lot of money because of all the above advantages.